Gromov-Witten theory and invariants of matroids: Virtual fundamental classes of wonderful models

 Consider the pullback $F^\star\mathbb E$ of the vector bundle $\mathbb E$ to the universal curve.
 The higher cohomology groups of this vector bundle on the fibers of $\pi$ have been shown to vanish.
 By the theorem on cohomology and base change, the pushforward sheaf $R^0\pi_\star F^\star \mathbb E$ is a vector bundle $\mathbb F$.
 The section $s_{\mathbb E}$ of $\mathbb E$ therefore gives rise to a section $s_{\mathbb F}$ of the vector bundle $\mathbb F$.
 The scheme theoretic vanishing locus of $s_{\mathbb F}$ tautologically describes the subfunctor of $\mathsf K_\Gamma(X)$ where the universal curve is scheme theoretically contained in the vanishing locus of the section $s_{\mathbb E}$, namely in $W$.
 The first result follows.

-The second result follows from a standard application of Groethendieck--Riemann--Roch to the virtual fundamental class $[\mathsf K_\Gamma(X)]^{\mathsf{vir}}$.
+The second result follows from a standard application of Grothendieck--Riemann--Roch, which will relate the Chern characters of the sheaves $F^\star \mathbb E$ on the universal curve, and of $\mathbb F$.
 We briefly explain how to make the application.
 Since we work in the category of fine logarithmic schemes, by a result of Wise, there is an embedding

 into the space of ordinary stable maps, obtained by forgetting the logarithmic data~\cite[Corollary~1.2]{Wis16b}.
 Moreover, the universal curve of the source is pulled back from the target of this map.
 The Grothendieck--Riemann--Roch theorem may be applied to the universal curve, exactly as explained in~\cite[Appendix~1]{CG07}, and leads immediately to the claimed result. \end{proof}